w3f/Grants-Program/applications/TuxedoDapp.md

 **Blockchain Integration**:
 Web-based wallet will connect to the blockchain node to fetch relevant data.
-We will check if there is any lib such as the one used by "https://polkadot.js.org/" to interact with the Tuxedo based blockchain for easy integration.
+We will check if there is any lib such as the one used by "https://polkadot.js.org/" to interact with the Tuxedo-based blockchain for easy integration.

 **Transactions**:
 web-based wallet will implement transaction creation and signing on the client side.